Volume Two

 "Oh come now~"

-Before he was able to say the incantation and fill it with mana, the youth's fingers and the stone they were holding were sliced straight through.
-The fire elements being unleashed by the stone disappeared.
+Before he could speak the incantation and fill it with mana, the youth's fingers and the stone they held were sliced clean through.
+The fire elements that had been escaping from the stone vanished.

 "G—ah—"

-A stunned utterance came from the youth, blood spouting from the stubs of his fingers.
+A stunned cry came from the youth as blood spurted from the stubs of his fingers.

 Not yet.

-Enduring the chill that assaulted his body and the scorching pain in his hand, he attempted to remove another stone from the bag with his other hand.
-However, that didn't work out either.
+Enduring the chill that ran through his body and the scorching pain in his hand, he tried to pull another stone from the bag with his other hand.
+That didn't work either.

-When the youth shifted his attention behind him, he saw someone gripping his arm—a dog beastkin girl.
+When the youth turned his attention behind him, he saw someone gripping his arm — a dog beastkin girl.

 "Oh, nice, Katie."